CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 You can configure the root account to use SSH to log into the switch with:
 - A password
-- A public key or any allowed mechanism that is *not* a password and not keyboardinteractive.
+- A public key or any allowed mechanism that is *not* a password and not keyboard interactive.
 This is the default setting.
 - A set of commands defined in the `authorized_keys` file.

 {{< tabs "TabID118 ">}}
 {{< tab "NVUE Commands ">}}

-To allow the root account to use SSH to log into the switch with a password:
+To allow the root account to SSH into the switch with a password:

 ```
 cumulus@switch:~$ nv set system ssh-server permit-root-login enabled